auri/auri/README.md

 - `/etc/auri/database.yml` - DB connection settings
 - `/etc/auri/config.env` - configuration file for auri

-Feel free to adapt the files as needed, keep in mind to restart auri in case of configuration changes.
+Change the configuration files as needed and set the mandatory configuration options.
+Keep in mind to restart auri in case of configuration changes.

 Update the database scheme, enable and start auri: